Tulip 6.0.0

 992 /**

-993 * @brief Returns the first edge in the graph.
+993 * @brief Return the position of an edge in the vector of edges of the graph

 995 */